 Home visits conducted by the food stamp office are reasonable searches that violate neither the Fourth Amendment nor the due process of law under the Fourteenth Amendment.
 [See S.L. v.
 Whitburn, 67 F.3d 1299, 1306-7, 131 (7th Cir.
 1995).]
 When the field representative from the food stamp office makes contact with applicants, s/he must identify her/himself as a field representative and ask to be permitted to enter the applicants home.
 S/he is not permitted to enter without consent.
 Applicants must be informed that they may change their mind about consenting at anytime.
 Once inside the home, he can make note of anything in plain view that has to do with eligibility for food stamps.
 Only with consent may he see other areas of the home or look in closets, drawers, or other places hidden from view.
 [Id. at 1302.]

 The food stamp office commonly checks information from the Social Security Administration (SSA) and will check with residency with the U.S. Bureau of Citizenship and Immigration Services (USBCIS) (formerly known as Immigration and Naturalization Services or “INS”).

-The food stamp office may also be able to get information from computers at the agency that pays unemployment insurance benefits, computer records of other public benefit programs, the Internal Revenue Service (IRS), some banks, the state department of motor vehicles, tax collectors, and other agencies and organizations.
+The food stamp office may also be able to get information from the EDD computers (state unemployment and disability insurance benefits), computer records of other public benefit programs, the Internal Revenue Service (IRS), some banks, the state DMV, tax collectors, and other agencies and organizations.
 The food stamp office may want information from these agencies’ computers because they have records about people’s wages, their benefit checks, their addresses and sometimes other things that affect whether they qualify for food stamps.
 The food stamp office usually will not tell applicants when it is checking information in this way.

 Limitations on data use